Club Atletic Oradea: The Romanian-Hungarian champion (1940–1949)

-The Second Vienna Award in August 1940 annexed northern Transylvania, including Oradea, to Hitler’s ally Hungary, while Romania was in the throes of its own right-wing military dictatorship.
+The Second Vienna Award in August 1940 annexed northern Transylvania, including Oradea, to Hitler's ally Hungary, while Romania was in the throes of its own right-wing military dictatorship.
 Many footballers of German or Hungarian origin who were at clubs in Bucharest, Timișoara, Arad or other parts of Romania, crossed the new border into this region and joined clubs in Oradea (Nagyvárad) or Cluj-Napoca (Kolozsvár); many of them signed for CAO – now, once again, known officially by its Hungarian name, NAC.
 After one season back in a Transylvanian league, NAC was promoted to the Hungarian top division.
 They finished second in 1942–43 and then in 1943–44 they became the first team from outside Budapest to win the Hungarian championship in its 43-year history, finishing a huge 13 points ahead of the second placed team Ferencváros.

 The players who helped the club to this historic achievement included some major Hungarian and Romanian footballers of the age:

 Gyula Lóránt was only 20 years old during NAC's title-winning season.
 He went on to play at Vasas, alongside László Kubala, who in 1949 fled the incoming Communist government and formed a team of Hungarian footballers who would play exhibition matches around Western Europe.
 Lóránt tried to escape and join Kubala, but was captured and interred, until the national team coach secured his release.
 Lóránt played for Hungary from 1949 until 1955, encompassing the greatest period of Hungarian success: he played in central defense for the Aranycsapat, the Mighty Magyars of the early 1950s.
 Besides winning the Romanian championship with UTA Arad and three more Hungarian titles with Honvéd, Lóránt went on to coach Bayern Munich in the late 1970s.

 Iuliu Bodola or Gyula Bodola was an ethnic Hungarian born in what is now Brașov (then Brassó) in 1912.
 After a hugely successful seven-year spell as a prolific striker with CAO in the 1930s, and an equally fruitful three years at Venus București, he headed back to Oradea after the annexation of northern Transylvania by Hungary in 1940 and played for NAC for five years.
 After the war, he moved to Budapest and represented MTK Budapest.
-During his years in Romania he played 48 times for the Romania national football team, while from 1940 to 1943 he was a regular for Hungarian national football team.
+During his years in Romania he played 48 times for the Romania national football team, while from 1940 to 1943 he was a regular for Hungary national football team.
 Remarkably, he held the Romanian international goalscoring record for 66 years, from 1931 until 1997, when Gheorghe Hagi overtook his total of 30 goals.
 The municipal stadium in Oradea is now named after him.